deel-ai/xplique/docs/api/example_based/api_example_based.md

 ## Context ##

 !!! quote
     While saliency maps have stolen the show for the last few years in the XAI field, their ability to reflect models' internal processes has been questioned.
 Although less in the spotlight, example-based XAI methods have continued to improve.
-It encompasses methods that use examples as explanations for a machine learning model's predictions.
+It encompasses methods that use samples as explanations for a machine learning model's predictions.
 This aligns with the psychological mechanisms of human reasoning and makes example-based explanations natural and intuitive for users to understand.
 Indeed, humans learn and reason by forming mental representations of concepts based on examples.

     -- <cite>[Natural Example-Based Explainability: a Survey (2023)](https://arxiv.org/abs/2309.03234)</cite>[^1]